Amos47/2400/Chapter5/Ch05_Basics.md

 Measuring Productivity: Canada vs. USA: http://www.statcan.gc.ca/pub/15-206-x/15-206-x2014038-eng.htm

-#### Social Media
+#### Social Media (SM)

+Given that we (you and I but likely much more you than I) spend a lot (see below) of time on social media, maybe it's high time we took a look at how much return we're getting on it.

-Let's quantify by example what I mean by the term *social media*.
+Let's start buy quantifying, by example, what I mean by the term *social media*.
 According to <a class="underlined-link" href="http://www.ebizmba.com/articles/social-networking-websites" target="_blank">ebizmedia.com</a>, the top 15 most popular social media sites in October 2016 were:

-1. Facebook
+1. Facebook (by far!)
 2. YouTube
 3. Twitter
 4. LinkedIn